Administrative Regulation on Uniform Complaint Procedure

 A complainant is any individual, including a person's duly authorized representative or an interested third party, public agency, or organization who files a written complaint alleging violation of federal or state laws or regulations, including allegations of unlawful discrimination, harassment, intimidation or bullying in programs and activities funded directly by the state or receiving any financial assistance from the state.

-All other UCP complaints shall be filed no later than one year from the date the alleged violation occurred.
+3. A UCP Complaint, except for a UCP complaint alleging unlawful discrimination, harassment, intimidation, or bullying, shall be filed no later than one year from the date the alleged violation occurred.
+(5 CCR 4630)

 Any complaint seeking to appeal the governing board’s decision to expel a pupil under the criteria of Education Code 48922 must be filed within 30 days of the Board’s vote to expel the pupil.
 The complainant must indicate the specific basis for the appeal under one or more of the four listed criteria of Education Code 48922.